medic/cht-docs/content/en/apps/tutorials/application-settings.md

   }
 ```

+{{< see-also page="apps/reference/app-settings/user-roles" title="Roles" >}}

 Set permissions for the new role by adding the role to the relevant permission in the `"permissions"` object.

 For instance, to grant the CHW role permission to create people, add the role to the array with the key `"can_create_people"`.

 ```json
   "permissions": {